gohugoio/hugo/content/content-management/_index.md

 ---
-title: "Content Management: Overview"
+title: "Content Management: Introduction"
-linktitle: "Content Management: Overview"
+linktitle: "Content Management: Introduction"
-description: Content organization, summaries, archetypes, front matter, and supported formats.
+description: An introduction to how Hugo expects you to organize your content.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01